Three Dead Trolls in a Baggie: History

 In 1999, The Trolls collaborated with the queer comedy troupe Guys in Disguise on a fringe play, Piledriver!, based on the true story of a group of gay professional wrestlers who toured through the (majority-conservative) Canadian prairies in the 1970s.
 It did so well at that year's Edmonton and Winnipeg Fringe festivals, that The Trolls and GiD went on to develop it into a full length, two-act play in order to do a national tour the following year.
 According to the Museum of Canadian Music, Piledriver! was perhaps The Trolls' most popular show of this period; as with prior successes, it "underlay[s] a humorous narrative with commentary on serious issues."
 In a 1999 article recommending shows to see at that year's festival, an Edmonton Journal reviewer called the show "exuberantly wacky, fun, and Fringey" and said audiences would "love Piledriver! [...] for its glee, its insurrectionist spirit, and its heart."

 Grahn returned and he and Borg hosted The Geek Show which aired on Canadian Learning Television, BookTelevision, and Access in 2004-2005.
 The show was about "what's funny on the Internet", with the idea being to "invite the audience over to Wes' house and take a look at funny websites."
 Fitting this theme, it was taped in Borg's living room in Edmonton, and featured him, Grahn, "a musician, and a studio audience of 3-4 (because that's all the couch can handle)".
 Live music for the show was provided by Second City veteran pianist and music director Jan Randall.
 Randall also functioned as a sidekick for Borg, who hosted.
 Borg, Bird, and Randall took on a number of gigs at this time billed as Three Dead Trolls in a Baggie, including the Seattle Comedy Festival in 2004.
 The trio performed "The White House Burned (The War of 1812)" in Seattle, "in front of real live Americans", fulfilling a long-stated aspiration.

 By 2005, the group had broken up.
-Borg moved to Victoria, B.C. in 2007 and became a fixture in that city's entertainment scene.
+Borg moved to Victoria, British Columbia, in 2007 and became a fixture in that city's entertainment scene.
 Mather moved to Toronto and wrote for Corner Gas, Little Mosque on the Prairie and the Rick Mercer Report.
 Rootsaert is an actor and director; Grahn is a writer and producer.
 Randall is now based in Victoria.

 On April 1, 2009, Joe Bird died of a heart attack, at age 41.
 His life was celebrated annually at the Empress Pub in Edmonton, until it closed in 2020.
 Joe's songs are much loved by the Edmonton community, and musicians are working to ensure these songs are remembered.